Classical Limit of Yukawa theory from quantum state perspective: Introduction

 \section{Introduction}

-The classical limit of quantum systems has been a longstanding problem since the birth of quantum mechanics.
-This problem arises when attempting to interpret a theory using classical variables, whereas the theory was originally formulated in terms of quantum variables.
-Throughout history, several well-known procedures have been developed to construct a classical theory from a given quantum theory.
+The classical limit of quantum theory has been a longstanding problem since the birth of quantum mechanics.
+Several well-known procedures have been developed to construct the classical theory from a given quantum theory.
 These methods can be broadly classified into two main categories.
 The first category is the $\hbar \to 0$ scenario, initially proposed by Planck in his investigation of the low-frequency and high-temperature asymptotic behavior of blackbody radiation \cite{Planck1913}.
 In this scenario, as Planck's constant $\hbar$ approaches zero, the energy spectrum converges to the classical equipartition theorem.
-The second category is the $N \to \infty$ scenario, introduced by Bohr in his correspondence principle \cite{Bohr1920a,Bohr1922,J.Rud.Nielsen1976}.
-In this scenario, the classical theory emerges from the quantized theory as the quantum number $N$ of the system tends to infinity.
-It is worth mentioning that, in many cases, the $N \to \infty$ limit can be mathematically viewed as a special case of the $\hbar \to 0$ scenario.
+The second category is the $N \to \infty$ scenario, initially proposed by Bohr in his correspondence principle \cite{Bohr1920a,Bohr1922,J.Rud.Nielsen1976}.
+In this scenario, the classical theory emerges from the quantum theory as the quantum number $N$ of the system tends to infinity.